SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 * If 'MEDAKA_TRAIN_WITH_REF' is activated, Medaka launchs training using the reference found in 'DATA/REF' param.
 Medaka does not take into account other medaka model parameters.
 * If 'MEDAKA_TRAIN_WITH_REF' is deactivated, Medaka does not launch training but uses instead the model provided in 'MEDAKA_MODEL_PATH'.
 You have to provide a 'MEDAKA_MODEL_PATH'.
 This parameter could not be empty.
+* _IMPORTANT_ : Medaka models can be downloaded from the medaka repository.
+You need to install `git lfs` (see documentation here https://git-lfs.github.com/) to download largest files before `git clone https://github.com/nanoporetech/medaka.git`.
+Medaka models are found on `medaka/medaka/data/ repertory`.
+You need to give to CulebrONT path of medaka model in order to polish assemblies.

 Standard parameters used: